AMD-OSX/AMD_Vanilla/README.md

 <span align="center">

-<h1>AMD Vanilla OpenCore</h1>
+# AMD Vanilla OpenCore

 </span>

-### Patches for beta versions are provided, but no support is given until the OS is released.<br/><br/>Try these patches at your own risk, and always keep an EFI backup.
+#### Patches for beta versions are provided, but no support is given until the OS is released.
+#### Try these patches at your own risk, and always keep an EFI backup.

 ### Languages: English (current)

 Binary kernel patches to enable almost native AMD CPU support on macOS.

 # Read me first!